 Consider opening dedicated accounts just for college, such as 529 plans, which offer special tax benefits not available in retirement accounts.

 Maximize special gift and estate tax benefits

-A lump-sum gift at birth may be enough to pay for four years of public college or of private college, as shown in the chart.
+A lump-sum gift at birth may be enough to pay nearly all four years of projected costs at a public or private college, as shown in the chart.

 All 529 plan gifts and investment earnings are removed from the contributor’s estate without losing control over the assets.
 This can help grandparents, aunts, uncles and others invest for college while also reducing estate taxes, increasing inheritances and creating family legacies.

-1 No additional gifts can be made to the same beneficiary over a five-year period.
+2 No additional gifts can be made to the same beneficiary over a five-year period.
 If the donor does not survive the five years, a portion of the gift is returned to the taxable estate.
-Please note, the annual gift limit for 2017 is $14,000 from individuals and $28,000 from couples; the maximum five-year/tax-free gift is $70,000 and $140,000, respectively.